neelriyer/neelriyer.github.io/_posts/2020-09-06-Pyspark-Hacks.md

 Pyspark requires you to think about data differently.

 Instead of looking at a dataset row-wise.
 Pyspark encourages you to look at it column-wise.
 This was a difficult transition for me at first.
-It took me a long time to really understand certain Data Transformations in Pyspark.

 I'll tell you the main tricks I learned so you don't have to waste your time searching for the answers.